mspnp/aks-baseline/09-secret-management-and-ingress-controller.md

    > The ingress controller will be exposing the wildcard TLS certificate you created in a prior step.
 It uses the Azure Key Vault CSI Provider to mount the certificate which is managed and stored in Azure Key Vault.
 Once mounted, Traefik can use it.
    >
-   > Update your `SecretProviderClass` resource with with your identity and Azure Key Vault parameters for the [Azure Key Vault Provider for Secrets Store CSI driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure).
+   > Create a `SecretProviderClass` resource with with your federated identity and Azure Key Vault parameters for the [Azure Key Vault Provider for Secrets Store CSI driver](https://github.com/Azure/secrets-store-csi-driver-provider-azure).

    ```bash
    cat <<EOF | kubectl create -f -